turbot/steampipe-plugin-aws/docs/index.md

 Using named profiles allows Steampipe to work with your existing CLI configurations, including SSO and using role assumption.

 ### AWS Profile Credentials with AssumeRole
-You may have an IAM User in an AWS account used to hop-off to other accounts via assume role.
-In this case the AWS Credential files looks like this:
+You may have credentials in a profile used to assume a role in the same or different AWS account.

 #### aws credential file: